 The world is gray again.
 There seems to be no point in loving, in believing, in giving – not when everything you touch dies anyhow.
 And doesn’t it?
 That’s how the world works.
 Things don’t stay beautiful and people don’t stay alive.
 Call it divorce, call it cancer, call it time; it is no lie to say you’re dying today.
 So am I. So is everything.

 And how could you hope?
 There would have to be someone to trust whose word speaks stronger than what seems so real.
 And then you would have to believe.
-Somehow you would have to hold light, would have to be clear, and would have to reflect something bright even when you’re surrounded by gray.
-You’d need to be changed on the inside, be made of different stuff.
+Somehow you would have to hold light, to reflect something bright even when you’re surrounded by gray.
+You’d need to be exchanged on the inside, be made of different stuff.
 Then you wouldn’t change colors with the world.
 Things could go from gray to black without turning you dark – if you were made of something new.

 God speaks the words that last; may we dare to trust and hear.
 Let us give ourselves to God, in tiny bits at first, and let us find the pieces are held safe.
 We will dare to give bigger pieces eventually, and even bigger, until we’ll throw ourselves off anything as long as the one we trust is there calling.